 Never you fear though because as per, Aunty Kates is here with some advice and tips for ya.
 Ain’t I good to you?
 From ages thirteen to seventeen, I was the same person.
 Messy, unmotivated, average achiever etc. I hate to say it about myself but I was mediocre.
-I started watching YouTubers live Lavindaire, Muchelle B and a few others who had these super-productive lives and I was so intrigued by this.
-I started internalising some of the habits they would speak about.
+I started watching YouTubers live Lavendaire, Muchelle B and a few others who had these super-productive lives and I was so intrigued by this.
+Quickly, I started internalising some of the habits they would speak about.
 Y’know eight cups of water, three things you’re grateful for etc. These things were just simple, but it was what I was doing.
 It was the fact that I was opening myself up to change.
 I was willing to take on the things people were recommended for a more intentional, simplified and mindful life.
 I was giving myself leeway to grow.

 GIVE YOURSELF A LITTLE LEEWAY

 I find a lot of the times that people aren’t willing to give themselves that leeway.
 Everyone has a different reason for this and every reason is completely valid.
 I was reluctant at first.
 This is because as humans, we are innately attracted to habits and routines.
 When we get into a routine of going to bed and waking up early feeling like utter shite, after a few weeks that becomes our norm.
 Shite mornings are what we come to expect.
 But why should you wake up day-in-day-out feeling like stuck in this rut?
 You shouldn’t wake up every single morning feeling crappy.
 Going to uni or work feeling like a big bag of nope.
 You deserve better than that.
 You deserve to start and finish your day with a smile like the sun shines out of your behind.
-You owe that to yourself.
+Believe me, you owe that to yourself.

 GET DOWN TO WHAT’S GETTING YOU DOWN